 [Related Reading: 5 Primary Light Patterns and Their Purposes]

-This is what we call a perfectly imperfect portrait, where we’ve utilized imperfect lighting to give the image a natural feel.
+This represents what we call a perfectly imperfect portrait, where we’ve utilized imperfect lighting to give the image a natural feel.
 It serves as evidence that it’s okay to blow your backgrounds and create bright and airy portraits.
 This technique works especially well for bridal portraits, which look amazing when captured in a bright and airy style.

 We hope you enjoyed this video and lesson on how and why to blow out your background in your portraits.
 For more education on natural light engagement photography and flash photography techniques, be sure to check out our workshops and Premium subscriptions at slrloungeworkshops.com.